djaciel/holograph-protocol/README.md

 ## Description

-Holograph provides infrastructure for real world asset (RWA) tokenization.
-Holograph achieves this with holographic assets, which are fungible and non-fungible token standards specifically designed for RWA tokenization.
+Holograph provides infrastructure for digital asset tokenization.
+Holograph enables asset issuers to mint holographic assets, which are fungible and non-fungible tokens that exist natively on any public or private blockchain.

 ## Specification